mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 Bitwarden provides 5 methods for logging in to Bitwarden, as defined in our [`AuthenticationType`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/enums/authentication-type.ts) enum.
 They are:

-1. Login with Master Password
+1. [Login with Master Password](https://bitwarden.com/help/bitwarden-security-white-paper/#authentication-and-decryption) &mdash; authentication and an email address and master password
-2. Login with Device (aka Login with Auth Request)
+2. [Login with Device](https://bitwarden.com/help/log-in-with-device/) (aka Login with Auth Request) &mdash; authentication with a one-time access code
-3. Login with SSO
+3. [Login with SSO](https://bitwarden.com/help/about-sso/) &mdash; authentication with an SSO Identity Provider (IdP) through SAML or OpenID Connect (OIDC)
-4. Login with Passkey (aka Login with WebAuthn)
+4. [Login with Passkey](https://bitwarden.com/help/login-with-passkeys/) (aka Login with WebAuthn) &mdash; authentication with a passkey
-5. Login with User API Key
+5. [Login with User API Key](https://bitwarden.com/help/personal-api-key/) &mdash; authentication with an API key and secret.

 <br>

+- Methods 1-4
-- Methods 1-4 can be initiated from the `LoginComponent` on our Angular Clients (route `/login`).
-[EDIT: These methods can also be initiated from the CLI client].
+  - Can be initiated from the `LoginComponent` on our Angular clients (route `/login`)
+  - Can be initiated from our CLI client
+- Method 5
-- Method 5 can only be initiated from the CLI client.
+  - Can be initiated _only_ from our CLI client

 <br>